thorlindberg/thesis/dissertation/6-3 relatedwork-proposal.md

 {"sub":"Proposal structure"}

 The follow is a generic description of the structure I have derived by reading existing proposals.
-Not every proposal is identical in structure, so I have chosen the elements that are in general applicable to a proposal.
+The structure of proposal is not identical, so I have chosen a subset that is generally present across proposals.

 `Introduction:` a brief description of what the proposal aims to address and hows it improves upon a current situation.